soyost/scripts/rabbit-dashboard/README.md

 `http://127.0.0.1:8050`

 You can keep it open in a browser tab alongside your usual work.
 You can hover over the bar graphs for actual totals.
 You can refresh the tab.
+Top three queues are published and display by hovering over the bar graph.
+This tool auto refreshes every 30 minutes by default.